-Lastly, if you use my link below, you can get 10% off your first order!
+Use code FIRST10 to get 10% off your first order!
 They offer free shipping for US residents- it’s a double win!

 Although these towels are great for hair, they may not be the best for the planet.
 Both cotton and microfiber materials are said to create a lot of environmental pollution.
 Yes, even cotton!